sagemath/trac_to_gh/Issue 5272.md

 # Issue 5272: [with patch, needs review] extend sage_input to work with RIF, CIF, AA, and QQbar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5272

 Original creator: cwitty